 Various problems in the gastrointestinal system have the potential to cause abdominal pain on the left side.
-If you drink alcohol excessively or have gallstones, you are at increased risk of developing an inflamed pancreas.
+If you drink alcohol excessively or have gallstones, you are at increased risk of developing an inflamed pancreas, called pancreatitis.
 Another condition, diverticulitis, typically occurs in middle-aged or older women when pockets in the colon, called diverticuli, become infected.
-Irritable bowel syndrome commonly causes intermittent abdominal pain beginning in the late teens or early 20s, while most women with inflammatory bowel disease (Crohn's or ulcerative colitis) start having their symptoms between the ages of 15 and 40.
+Irritable bowel syndrome commonly causes intermittent abdominal pain beginning in the late teens or early 20s, while most women with inflammatory bowel disease (Crohn disease or ulcerative colitis) start having their symptoms between the ages of 15 and 40.
 Gastroenteritis, or infectious diarrhea, can strike at any age.

-A woman may experience pain anywhere along her urinary tract, from her left kidney to the ureter that drains it to the bladder itself.
-Common causes of urinary tract pain include pain from a kidney stone, a kidney infection or a simple bladder infection.
-Women of menstruating age may experience the pain of mittelschmerz around the time they ovulate.
-However, many other disorders of the reproductive tract can cause pain as well, such as pelvic inflammatory disease, ectopic pregnancy, endometriosis and ovarian cysts.
+A woman may experience pain anywhere along her urinary tract, from her left kidney to the left ureter that drains the kidney to the bladder itself.
+Common causes of urinary tract pain include a kidney stone, kidney infection or simple bladder infection.
+Women of menstruating age may experience the pain of mittelschmerz in the middle of their menstrual cycle, around the time they ovulate.
+Many disorders of the reproductive tract can cause pain as well, such as pelvic inflammatory disease, an ectopic pregnancy, endometriosis, a twisted ovary and ovarian cysts.

 When to See a Doctor

 Several warning signs should prompt you to seek medical attention.
-For instance, a high fever or shaking chills may be the result of a serious infection.
+For instance, a high fever or shaking chills may indicate that you have a serious infection.
 If you have severe vomiting or diarrhea, you may become dehydrated quickly.
-If your pain is severe or begins abruptly, you should also be concerned.
-You should seek urgent medical attention if you notice any signs of internal bleeding, such as bloody or tarry stools, or if you vomit a substance that appears bloody or looks like coffee grounds.
+Seek urgent medical care if your pain is severe or if you notice signs of internal bleeding, such as stools that are bloody or tarry, or vomit that is bloody or looks like coffee grounds.